MarieLebh/ORF_length_evolution/README.md

 - De novo transcripts (fasta file) from seven populations, genome assembly, transcriptome assembly and annotation

 Output:
-- A file with information on the genomic position of the ORFs (Chromosome, Start, End, Strand, Stop)
+- A file with information on the genomic position of the ORFs (TranscriptName,StartORFinGenome,EndORFinGenome,StopCodon,Chrom,Population,Strand)
 - The corrected nucleotide (with added STOP) and protein ORF files where the following was removed: Duplicate ORFs (different spliceform but same genomic positions) and ORFs that do not have a stop codon at their end

 Run like this: